tdongsi/python/docs/source/_posts/2019-03-31-python-mock-recipes.markdown

 - Python
 ---

-Recipes for mocking when writing unit tests in Python.
+Recipes for mocking with `unittest.mock` module when writing unit tests in Python.

 <!--more-->

-### Basic mocking

 ### Mock simple HTTP responses